Weburz/selfhosted-runners/README.md

 Machine on Azure.
 We use Azure internally at Weburz hence we provided the IaC in the `infra` directory with this repository for our particular needs.
-If you do not use Azure for infrastructure provisioning, you can skip this section of the documentations to the next without hesitation.
+If you do not use Azure for infrastructure provisioning, you can skip this section of the documentation to the next without any hesitation.

 Before you can provision a VM, you will have to provide certain variables to Terraform to add as metadata for the infrastructure.
 You can do so by creating a